pytroll/pyresample/docs/source/concepts/resampling.rst

 ----------

-When resampling we have a lot of options for mapping input pixels to an output pixel.
+When resampling we have a lot of options for mapping input pixels to an output pixels.
 Depending on the algorithm we choose we may get better looking results than others, but at the cost of more processing time or larger memory requirements.
 Below is a basic description of some of the algorithms implemented in Pyresample, but for a more detailed description see the